Political Science Major

 At Urbana, you can take part in important opportunities on campus during election season, and even participate and get involved with the Social Sciences club and Student Government Association to apply skills from the classroom.
 Our advanced courses will give you research experiences to push the boundaries of your foundational education at Urbana.

-Gain Skills for Exciting Political Science Careers with your BA
+Gain Skills for Careers with your B.A. in Political Science

 As a Political Science major you can do just about anything you set your mind to.
 You can become a campaign operative, lobbyist or public affairs research analyst – or even pursue a career in government relations.

 Take your degree to the next level by going on to graduate school or law school after graduation.
 You may even decide to run for office.
 Whatever your goals, Urbana’s program gives you the tools you need for a rewarding political science career.